elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 * We will create a new job, ` Jenkins-Course-Lab-Code-Quality ` by copying an existing job.
 Scroll down in the page and enter the name of the existing job, ` Jenkins-Course-Lab-Build ` into the **Copy from** field.
 All the existing configuration settings will be copied to the new job.

 * Tab out of the **Copy from** field, and click **OK** if necessary.

+---

+## 3.2 Create a new Jenkins job copying from an existing Jenkins job

 * We do not want to run this code quality job at every minute.
 So let’s update the ` Build Triggers ` section and check ` Build periodically `.
 You will also need to uncheck the existing ` Poll SCM ` configuration checkbox.